Leisure Studies Association Conference 2021

 - We particularly welcome papers which explore the tensions and opportunities arising from conducting multi-disciplinary and inter-disciplinary research.

-Confirmed Keynotes include Professor Samantha King (Queen’s University, Canada), Dr Tricia McGuire-Adams (University of Ottawa, Canada), Ms. Tiara Cash (Arizona State University, USA), Mr. Viji Kuppan (Leeds Beckett University, UK), Dr Brad Millington (Brock University, Canada), Dr Shamsher Sinha (University of Suffolk, UK) and Professor Les Back (Goldsmiths, University of London, UK).
+Confirmed Keynotes include Professor Samantha King (Queen’s University, Canada), Dr Tricia McGuire-Adams (University of Ottawa, Canada), Ms. Tiara Cash (Arizona State University, USA), Mr. Viji Kuppan (Leeds Beckett University, UK), Dr Brad Millington (Brock University, Canada), Dr Shamser Sinha (University of Suffolk, UK) and Professor Les Back (Goldsmiths, University of London, UK).